 The simplest, most affordable and effective way to get a boost of hyaluronic acid is in a serum — a formula of tiny molecules that deeply penetrate the skin.
 Serums are layered on after cleansing and before moisturizing as a way to treat specific skin ailments.
 For many with aging or dry skin, incorporating a serum or hydrator that’s rich in hyaluronic is a great way to plump and hydrate the skin.

 You’ve also probably heard about Botox and facial fillers.
 Did you know that these injectable skin plumpers and wrinkle-fixers are actually filled with Hyaluronic Acid?
-Yep.
-Companies such as Allergan’s Botox, Juvéderm and Ultra Plus incorporate hyaluronic acid in their formulas that are injected into the skin to treat fine lines and wrinkles.
+Yep. companies incorporate hyaluronic acid in their formulas that are injected into the skin to treat fine lines and wrinkles.

 Is there anything else I need to know about hyaluronic acid?